History of the Taliban: Support

+Pakistan was heavily involved in creating the Taliban in 1994.
+Pakistan saw the Taliban as a way to secure trade routes to Central Asia and establish a government in Kabul friendly to its interests.
 The ISI got interested in the early Taliban and Javed Ashraf Qazi met with them, agreeing to provide support.
 The support subsequently grew from fuel to materiel to cash.
 Eventually Bhutto described it as carte blanche.
 By spring 1995, ISI was sending military officers and guerrilla leaders to help Taliban.
 Inside the country, Shahnawaz Tanai's troops were repairing and operating their tanks and aircraft.
 The ISI also helped broker a deal whereby Abdul Rashid Dostum's forced helped the Taliban establish an air force.
 In eastern Afghanistan, local leaders such as Jalaluddin Haqqani swore loyalty to the Taliban.
 Money and materiel helped create these alliances.
 Meanwhile, volunteer fighters were arriving from the border madrassas.
 The aim for Pakistan was to succeed in Zia's aim of an Islamist, Pashtun-led government loyal to Islamabad.

 The Saudi intelligence also met with the Taliban, who asked for support to create an Islamic state.
 Saudi-based charities, such as the International Islamic Relief Organization, gave funding to the Taliban during its rise.
 The Saudi Committee for the Promotion of Virtue and the Prevention of Vice supported its new Afghan equivalent.
 Direct subsidies and training made it stronger than other parts of the Taliban government.
 The Saudis saw this support as a way to buttress their power and form of Islam against Iran.